Letter of Intent (LOI) Instructions

 - Intellectual property (IP): Describe your IP position, realized or planned, and the competitive IP landscape.
 List you current patent applications or patents pending as well as any granted patents related to this project.
 For any non-public patent applications, list title only.
 For public patent applications or granted patents, please list application number or link to Google Patent entry.
 If you currently have no patent applications, please mention plans for future invention disclosures.

-- Budget: Provide a preliminary budget estimate and proposed use of funds using the SPARK Budget Template.
-To give reviewers a complete picture of project feasibility, we also ask that any other sources of funding that may be used to further the aims of your SPARK project be identified and the uses of these funds described.
+- Budget: Provide a preliminary budget estimate and proposed use of funds using the Internal Funding Budget Template To give reviewers a complete picture of project feasibility, we also ask that any other sources of funding that may be used to further the aims of your SPARK project be identified and the uses of these funds described.
+The budget spreadsheet should be converted to PDF format prior to upload.

 Full Proposals will only be accepted from applicants who have submitted an LOI and received an invitation to proceed with a proposal.
-Invited applicants should send their proposals as a single PDF to email@example.com by 11/2/2018 at 9 AM (note updated date)
+Invited applicants should their proposal documents the Quest Portal by the full application due date

 SPARK Full Proposal Budget Guidelines

-- Budgets submitted as part of a Full Proposal must use the SPARK Budget Template
+- Budgets submitted as part of a Full Proposal must use the Internal Funding Budget Template

 - Allowable costs: graduate student stipends/summer support, postdoc salaries, Faculty summer fellowships (limited to $3000 per PI, $5000 per award; only available to faculty on less than 12-month appointments with room for summer support), other research assistant salaries, associated fringe costs, instrument use fees, materials and supplies, contractual services (external consultants or fee-for-service providers).
 Other commercialization-related costs not specified here or in the not-allowed list below should be listed in the budget and justified.